mhotchkiss84/open-tracker/README.md

 - Add members to a project with name filter added
 - User create issue/ticket functionality added
 - Users can edit issue tickets and mark as complete
-- Project managers can mark an issue as reviewed
+- Project managers can mark an issue as reviewed which removes it from the active issue list
 - Project managers can assign a user to an issue